hucancode/hucancode/src/posts/oni-training-2023.md

 #### ✨ Reality Stone

 Reality means fate in our culture.
-To go against the heaven and change my fate, I need to:
+It takes great effort to go against the heaven and change my fate.
+It is easy to understand that making such changes in 1 year is difficult.
+This year I will narrow down my target to:

 - Learn System Design
-- If at all possible, I would like to work on the game I always wanted to,
+- If at all possible, I would like to work on the game I always wanted to
 - Lean math

 #### ⏰ Time Stone

-I am bad at time management.
-Mostly because the lacking of discipline 😎 and motivation 🙄.
-This year I need to:
+I do not have a sense of time management.
+This year I would like to:

+- Learn to set time and scope of work to all tasks
 - Get up early consistently

 <img class="w-1/2 md:w-1/3 mx-auto" alt="super hero" src="oni-training-2023/Superhero-amico.svg" />